-This SOP details the requirements and specifications for IAS Providers to follow in implementing such Notice.
-This includes both requirements regarding the content of a Privacy and Security Notice and the required corresponding practices of an IAS Provider related to those Notice requirements.
-Requirements that fall under the IAS Exchange Purpose Implementation SOP, which is focused on identity proofing requirements, are out of scope for this SOP.
+This SOP contains additional details regarding the content of the Privacy and Security Notice, as well as requirements for notifying Individuals of an IAS Incident.
+Requirements that fall under the Exchange Purpose (XP) Implementation SOP: Demographics Matched are out of scope for this SOP.